-Here are some of the ways to live in Panama:
+Here are some of the ways to access Panamanian Residency, and live in Panama:

-This visa was introduced to Panama in 2012.
-Foreigners from 47 Nations (click here for the full list) can qualify for permanent residency along with a work permit.
-It is quite easy to qualify.
-You need to deposit USD $5,000 into a local bank account plus USD$2,000 for each dependent.
-You also need to have professional ties to the country which could be either starting a new business, purchasing an existing business, or being hired in a professional capacity by a Panama company.
-In fact you could qualify by setting up an offshore company in Panama.
-If you are self employed, having your company setup in Panama is not a bad option.
-After 5 years you can apply for Panamanian citizenship and a passport.
+Panama introduced this exceptional visa in 2012.
+Foreigners from 47 Nations (click here for the full list) can qualify for immediate permanent residency in Panama along with a Panama work permit.
+Indeed, it is quite easy to qualify.
+To clarify, you need to deposit $5,000 into a local bank account plus USD$2,000 for each dependent.
+In addition, you also need to have professional ties to the country.
+Examples of this could include starting a new business, purchasing an existing business, or being hired in a professional capacity by a Panamanian company.
+In fact, you could qualify by simply setting up an offshore company in Panama.
+Indeed, if you are self-employed, having your company set up in Panama may be an excellent option with possible tax benefits.
+What’s more, after five years, you can apply for Panamanian citizenship, nationality, and a passport.